• Skip to primary navigation

 Bars

-• Preheat oven to 350 degrees F. Using non-stick spray, lightly grease a 9” x 13” baking pan.
-Line the pan with parchment paper with a 2” overhang on long sides of the pan.
+• Preheat oven to 350 degrees F. Using non-stick spray, lightly grease a square baking pan, 8" x 8" or 9" x 9".
+Line the pan with parchment paper with a 2" overhang.
 Lightly spray over the parchment as well.

-• In a medium bowl, whisk together the flour, baking powder cinnamon and salt.
+• In a medium bowl, whisk together the flour, baking powder, baking soda, cinnamon and salt.

 • In the bowl of an electric mixer, cream together the Biscoff cookie butter, butter, and brown sugar until combined.
 Add the eggs and vanilla.
 Beat until fluffy (about 3 minutes).

-• Use a spatula to evenly spread the batter into the prepared pan.
+• The dough will be thick, almost like cookie dough.
+Use a spatula to evenly spread and press the dough into the prepared pan.

-• Bake for 25-30 minutes or until the top is golden and a toothpick inserted into the middle of the cake comes out clean.
+• Bake for 22-24 minutes or until the top is golden and a toothpick inserted into the middle comes out clean.

-• Cool in pan for about 20 minutes then run a knife along the edges touching the pan and use the parchment overhangs to lift the bars out of the pan onto a wire rack.
+• Cool in pan for about 20 minutes then use the parchment overhangs to lift the blondies out of the pan onto a wire rack.
 Cool completely before icing.

 Icing

 • In the bowl of an electric mixer combine Biscoff cookie butter, confectioners sugar, ¼ cup milk, and vanilla.
 Beat until smooth.
-Add additional milk to thin the icing if it is too thick.
+Add additional milk, as needed, to thin the icing if it's too thick.

-• When ready to ice, remove from refrigerator, remove the parchment and place on top of wax paper on a counter or cutting board.
+• Place the blondies on top of wax paper on a counter or cutting board.

 • Drizzle or spread icing then immediately sprinkle with toffee bits.

-• Allow icing to set for at least 1 hour, then move onto cutting board and slice.
+• Allow the icing to set for at least 1 hour, then move onto cutting board and slice into individual bars.

 • Allow icing to harden completely before storing.
 Store bars at room temperature in between layers of wax paper in an air tight container or wrapped in plastic wrap inside an air tight container for up to one week.